Microhap/DADA2-SE/README.md

 <br>

 ## Outputs
-Output files contain denoised haplotypes for each marker.
+Output files contain denoised haplotype data for each marker.

 Below is an example of the output file for 2800M#1: